Chronicles of the Absurd

 Chronicles of the Absurd (Crónicas del absurdo) is a 2024 Cuban documentary film directed by Miguel Coyula.
-It held its world premiere at the International Documentary Film Festival Amsterdam where it won the award for Best Film at the Envision Competition.
+It held its world premiere at the IDFA where it won the award for Best Film at the Envision Competition.

 Plot

 When independent filmmaker Miguel Coyula casts actor Lynn Cruz in his dystopian feature Blue Heart in 2011, it marks the beginning of a professional as well as a romantic bond.
-It’s also the starting point of this documentary exposing a range of disturbing interactions the artists subsequently had with a wide variety of institutions and individuals—in true Kafkaesque fashion, oppression looms everywhere.
+It is also the starting point of this documentary exposing a range of disturbing interactions the artists subsequently had with a wide variety of institutions and individuals—in true Kafkaesque fashion, oppression looms everywhere.
 Even outside of Cuba, from a reverse ideology, they are met with similar dogmatism by critics of the Cuban regime.